RU09342/lab-6taking-control-over-your-embedded-life-either-net/Open Loop Systems/README.md

 # Lab 6: Open Loop Systems

-This sub-folder contains the code for Lab 6: Open Loop Systems by Damon Boorstein and Brendan Nugent.
-We would also like to thank Stephen Glass for helping us out with the code and circuit design.
+This sub-folder contains the code for Lab 6: Open Loop Systems by Damon Boorstein, Brendan Nugent, and Stephen Glass.
 ## Dependencies

 This code requires two header files: one for the MSP430FR6989